Salmon Fishing In Scotland

 Guided salmon fishing gift vouchers are available in digital format for instant email delivery or in a card version if not instantly required.
 This is an ideal way to ensure a quality introduction to Scottish salmon fishing on Scotland famous rivers Tay, Dee, Spey or Tweed for a loved one or colleague.
 These fully guided salmon fishing gift voucher packages include the personal services of a professional salmon fishing guide, all required salmon fishing equipment (incl. waders & life jacket), all required salmon fishing tactical tuition and access to a quality Scottish salmon fishing venue (beat).

-Until you’ve spent riverbank time with a 'seasoned' professional Scottish salmon guide (or ghillie) you’ll possibly not fully understand the real benefits of hiring one of these men for the day(s).
+Until you’ve spent riverbank time with a 'seasoned' professional Scottish salmon fishing guide (or ghillie) you’ll possibly not fully understand the real benefits of hiring one of these men for the day(s).
 A guided salmon fishing day also includes Spey casting tuition with a 15ft double handed salmon fly rod along with training on river bank movement and how to set the hook properly when a salmon takes the fly (seldom taught correctly or even discussed).
 On Scotland’s biggest & famous River Tay this service also include tuition on the use of a 10ft salmon spinning rod if required which is an acceptable salmon fishing method on this significantly deeper Scottish salmon river.

 'Permit Only' Salmon Fishing Access In Scotland